christianj-cc/Hazeys-Crochet/README.md

 - XAMPP
 - Apache

----

 ## Project Motivation

 The project was created to help a small crochet business establish an online presence while improving the management of products, customer requests, and transactions.
 By digitizing these processes, the platform aims to reduce manual workload and provide a more seamless experience for both customers and business owners.

----

-## My Contributions

-- Developed front-end and back-end functionalities
-- Implemented product and order management features
-- Designed database interactions and workflows
-- Assisted with user interface development
-- Participated in system testing and debugging
-- Contributed to documentation and system design

----

 ## Database Setup